alimshafiei/Multi-Linear-Reg-Fish/README.md

 ## Conclusion
 This project demonstrates the use of multiple linear regression for predicting fish weight, including data preprocessing, handling multicollinearity, and model evaluation.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## © 2024 Ali M Shafiei.
+All rights reserved.